masinag/ror-mariecurie-2016/lessons/02_ruby-basics-2.md

 puts p2
 ~~~

 As you can see, `p1` and `p2` are two different objects!
-Take care of this.
+Be aware of this...
 ~~~ruby
 puts p1 == p2
 ~~~